 What is an EWS1 form?

-Since the tragic Grenfell Tower fire in 2017, all blocks of flats built in a similar way are being inspected to identify any safety concerns and to outline any remedial work that needs to happen.
+Since the tragic Grenfell Tower fire in 2017, all blocks of flats built in a similar way across the country and regardless of tenure, are being inspected to identify any safety concerns and to outline any remedial work that needs to happen.
+We’re confident that only a small number of our homes may be impacted by this.

-An External Wall System form (EWS1) is an independent report that confirms whether blocks of flats over 18m high meet government requirements around the safety of the external walls of the building.
+An External Wall System form (EWS1) is an independent report introduced by the Royal Institution of Chartered Surveyors (RICS) that confirms whether a block of flats meet government requirements around the safety of the external walls.
+This can apply to buildings over 18m and those under 18m high that have significant external cladding.

 Unfortunately, there are only a small number of experts with the skills to carry out inspections and complete EWS1 forms, which has led to delays and problems for some leaseholders.

-Some funding is available for housing associations to pay for any remedial works that needs to happen, however access to these funds has also been delayed and not all buildings qualify for the financial support.
+Some funding is available for housing associations to pay for any remedial works that need to happen, however access to these funds has also been delayed and not all buildings qualify for the financial support.
+Homes England will assess every application made for funding on an individual basis.

-Lenders and property valuers have increasingly been requesting to see a building’s EWS1 form before lending money to leaseholders who want to re-mortgage, sell, or buy more shares in their home.
-This is because it shows that the external walls of the building have been checked and confirms it meets with building regulation.
+Lenders and property valuers have increasingly been requesting to see a building’s EWS1 form before lending money to leaseholders who want to remortgage, sell, or buy more shares in their home.
+This is because it shows that the external walls of the building have been checked and confirms it meets with building regulations.

-If you live in a block of flats and you’re considering moving, re mortgaging, or staircasing, you should speak to an independent financial advisor who can give you advice about your own situation.
+If you live in a block of flats and you’re considering moving, remortgaging, or staircasing, you should speak to an independent financial advisor who can give you advice about your own situation.
+We may also be able to provide advice about whether or not we believe an EWS1 form is needed for your home.
+You can get in touch with our home ownership team on 0333 400 8222.

 The government has also unveiled a five-point plan to bring an end to unsafe cladding, which addresses some of the issues leaseholders are experiencing.
 The plan includes:

-- An extra £3.5bn (on top of £1.6bn) towards removing dangerous cladding from high-rise buildings taller than 18m, with leaseholders in buildings below 18m being offered loans to fix their buildings.
+- An extra £3.5bn (on top of £1.6bn) towards removing dangerous cladding from high-rise buildings taller than 18m, and leaseholders in buildings below 18m may be offered loans to fix their buildings

-Hope that leaseholders in medium and high-rise blocks face no costs, or very low costs for cladding remediation.
+- Calls for leaseholders in medium and high-rise blocks to face no costs, or very low costs for cladding remediations

-- For buildings under 18m, the government will create a new long-term, low-interest loan scheme for leaseholders in buildings where dangerous cladding needs to be removed.
+- For buildings under 18m, the government is considering a new long-term, low-interest loan scheme for leaseholders in buildings where dangerous cladding needs to be removed.

 What happens next?